-Oftentimes, I think the church takes this position about other people, asking “her?” or “him?” about the people that God saves.
+Oftentimes, I think the church takes this position about other people, asking “her?” or “him?” about those God saves.
 As a person who consistently has to battle self-righteousness and pride, I will be the first one to raise my hand and say that I’ve done this before.
 Yet, in the midst of my foolishness, God still passionately pursues me, just like he is pursuing you.

 Jesus illustrates his relentless pursuit of us in the Bible when he calls himself the Good Shepherd.
 He reinforces this point of God’s willingness to save in a parable on the subject of, you guessed it, sheep.